 What is the NHS app?
 When will I have access?

-What is NHS login?
+What is an NHS login?
 When will I have access?

 NHS login allows patients to access a range of health and care websites and apps with one set of login details.

-If you click onto your practice-specific Patient Triage link, you may have noticed a small blue button that says “Continue with NHS login” as shown below.
+If you click on your practice-specific Patient Triage link, you may have noticed a small blue button that says “Continue with NHS login” as shown below.

 NHS login is available for all practices in England.
 There is no change for you at a practice level in dealing with these incoming requests, but the form is a little quicker and easier for patients as their personal details are pre-populated after completing the NHS login.